Semantic-Org/Semantic-UI-React/CONTRIBUTING.md

 })
 ````

-#### SUI HTML Markup
+### SUI HTML Markup

 SUI components can be nested.
 When nested, the supported features and markup usually change.

 Example, a [`header` element][5] accepts a size.
 It can be nested in a `list`, `modal`, `menu`, etc.  The `header` size class is not valid when nested in these components.
 You size the parent component instead.

 Though these headers share the class `header`, they are entirely different components.
 In order to preserve accurate `propTypes` validation and separate concerns, use sub components to design component markup.
-This allows each sub component to have it's own props and markup:
+This allows each sub component to have its own props and markup:

 ```js
 <List>